vuepress/docs/docs/guide/markdown.md

 **Explanation**

-- Internal links will be converted to `<RouterLink>` for SPA navigation.
+- Internal links will be converted to [RouteLink](../reference/components.md#routelink) for SPA navigation.
 - Internal links to `.md` files will be converted to the [page route path](./page.md#routing), and both absolute path and relative path are supported.
 - External links will get `target="_blank" rel="noopener noreferrer"` attrs.